dkinzler/linkboards/README.md

 Links can be posted to boards, users can rate and discover them using queries.

 The application is built using the [Go kit](https://github.com/go-kit/kit) and [github.com/d39b/kit](https://github.com/d39b/kit) frameworks.
-It is inteded to showcase Go development best practices:
+It is intended to showcase Go development best practices:

 - Design
 	- Modular monolithic application ready to be separated into different services if it becomes necessary